Swingjugend: Counter-culture

 The Swing Kids were initially basically apolitical, similar to their zoot suiter counterparts in North America.
 A closer parallel to the Swing Youth were the Zazou movement in France at the same time, for the Zazous also enjoyed American music, liked to dress in the "English style", and had a preference for speaking English over French as the former was felt to be more "cool".
 In Austria, the term Schlurf was used for a similar group.
 A popular term that the swing subculture used to define itself was Lottern, roughly translated as something between "laziness" and "sleaziness", indicating contempt for the pressure to do "useful work" and the repressive sexual mores of the time.
 Reports by Hitler Youth observers of swing parties and jitterbug went into careful detail about the overtly sexual nature of both.
 One report describes as "moral depravity" the fact that swing youth took pleasure in their sexuality.
-The German historian Detlev Peukert noted how much the police reports on the Swing Youth obsessively concentrated on the subject of the Swing Youth's "unabashed pleasure in sexuality", though he cautioned that some of the more sensationalist claims about the sexual lives of the Swing Youth in these reports probably said more about the mindset of the people who wrote them rather than what the Swing Youth were actually doing.
+The German historian Detlev Peukert noted how much the police reports on the Swing Youth obsessively concentrated on the subject of the Swing Youth's "unabashed pleasure in sexuality", though he cautioned that some of the more sensationalist claims about the sexual lives of the Swing Youth in these reports probably said more about the mindset of the people who wrote them than what the Swing Youth were actually doing.
 In particular, Peukert wrote that the lurid claims made by the police that Swing Youth dance sessions were followed up by group sex seems to have had no basis in reality.

 The Swing Kids were defining a counterculture, shown by their clothing and music.
 Their behaviour, described by many Nazis as "effete", ran counter to the spartan militarism that the regime was trying to inculcate in its youth.
 They organised dance festivals and contests and invited jazz bands.
 These events were occasions to mock the Nazis, the military and the Hitlerjugend—hence the famous "Swing Heil!", mocking the infamous "Sieg Heil!"
 Swing Kids wore long hair and hats, carried umbrellas and met in cafés and clubs.
 They developed a jargon mostly made of anglicisms.

 The Swing Youth were intense Anglophiles who preferred to listen to "English music" (i.e. American swing and jazz music) and liked to dress in the "English style".
 A secret report from the Reich Ministry of Justice in January 1944 described the Swing Youth as follows: